Top tips on building a responsible business from seven successful women

-I recently chaired a roundtable discussion with seven incredible women who are actively addressing some of the world’s most pressing issues – from human trafficking and modern slavery all the way through to antibiotic delivery, tackling mental health, cutting CO2 emissions and diverting food-waste.
+It was really insightful to chair a panel with seven business women who are addressing some of the world’s most pressing issues – from human trafficking and modern slavery all the way through to antibiotic delivery, tackling mental health, cutting CO2 emissions and diverting food-waste.

-The discussion was truly insightful and centred around how women entrepreneurs can build global impact ventures, divert capital towards purpose and overcome the challenges and barriers of securing investments as a female founder.
-It was great to see a shared belief among the panelists about how business needs to be used as a force for good, despite working across a broad range of industries and each at different points in their careers.
+The discussion centred around how women entrepreneurs can build global impact ventures, divert capital towards purpose and overcome the barriers of securing investments as a female founder.
+Despite working across a broad range of industries at different points in their careers, the panellists all shared a strong belief that business should be a force for good.
 We covered a lot of ground in the space of an hour and the audience of investors, entrepreneurs and philanthropists added wonderful insight to the conversation!

 From Rubies in the Rubble, a condiment company tackling the terrible statistic that one third of all food in the UK is wasted, to Beulah, an ethical fashion label that is tackling modern slavery and human trafficking and beyond – here were some of the top tips and insights I picked up from the discussion.